What Is A Donation Form?

 Sometimes, donors appreciate a little guidance, which is why we recommend adding donation tiers to your online donation form.
 The main purpose of donation tiers is to provide your donors a guideline for giving.

-In many cases, nonprofits choose to equate a donation tier with the intended impact.
-For example, a $100 donation may equal 30 toys to children in need, or a $50 donation could provide meals to 20 food-insecure families, etc.
+In many cases, nonprofits choose to equate a donation tier with a potential impact.
+For example, a $100 donation may be illustrated by equaling 30 toys for children in need, or a $50 donation could provide meals to 20 food-insecure families, etc.

 To keep the donation form short and easily navigable for donors (especially those giving on mobile), it’s best to use between 4-6 donation tiers.
 Then, simply add the suggested dollar amount and a short, to-the-point description for each value.
 The best way to determine the values for your tiers is to look at your donor data.
 Determine the average donation amount and use that to set the standard for the rest of the tiers.
 Try adding a tier right at your average gift amount and a couple above and below this average.